programming-notes/phoenix-docs-guide/README.md

 * json/2
 * html/2 - takes in a conn and html string to render html without layout.
 * assign/3 - takes in a `conn`, `symbol` and `value` and to pass key-value into the output conn.

+### Assigning Layouts:
+* put_layout/2 - accepts either a boolean or name of layout.html file to render.